Shumai vs. gyoza | Both dumplings, but more different than similar

 Shumai has a cylindrical shape or nearly round shape with a flat bottom.
 Some people say it looks like a basket bag or that the dumplings look like small pouches.

 Gyoza has a half-moon shape with a pleated design, and it sits flat.
 The edges of each dumpling are pressed.

 Both dumplings have a soft dough texture, which is a bit chewy and off-white color.

 There are many varieties of gyoza and shumai.
-Minced pork and vegetables or fried pork meat is the most common.
-Prawn, chicken, beef are also a tasty option.
+Ground pork and vegetables or fried pork meat is the most common.
+Prawn, chicken, beef are also tasty options.